firedancer-io/firedancer/book/api/cli.md

 ## `mem`
 Prints information about the memory requirements and the tile configuration and layout of the validator to `stdout` before exiting.
-The command writes diagnostic messsages from logs to `stderr`.
+The command writes diagnostic messages from logs to `stderr`.

 Firedancer preallocates and locks all memory it needs from huge and gigantic page mounts before booting, and the `hugetlbfs` stage of